CallToPowerLegacy/Synchronize.js/README.md

 Usage
 -----

-The first parameter is the number of the parameter of the master video number (starting at parameter 1 = 0, parameter 2 = 1, ...), following a variable number of video ids:
+The first parameter is the number of the parameter of the master video number (starting at parameter 1 = 0, parameter 2 = 1, ...), following a variable number of video ids.
+Synchronize.js provides listeners to subscribe to and triggers to throw to communicate with the library.
+An event documentation can be found at "EVENTS.md" [7]
 ```
 $.synchronizeVideos(masterVideoNumber, videoId1, videoId2, ... , videoIdN);
 ```